 ELAINE TURLEY, Co-Founder and Secretary, became Transplant House’s Executive Director on June 1, 2015.
 She is passionate about this mission because of her family's personal experience during and after her father's liver transplant at Cleveland Clinic in 1992.
 She has 8 years of work experience at Ronald McDonald House of Cleveland, where she was Director of Volunteers and helped with oversight of House operations.
 She more recently worked for Breakthrough Schools in Cleveland, where she was initially part of the development department.
 She then focused on alumni tracking and support and did program development aimed at helping families with all aspects of student transition to high school, including the creation of a mentoring program for 8th grade students.

-DAVID GRIER, Operations Assistant.
+DAVID GRIER, Ambassador.
 Dave has been both a volunteer and a part-time paid staff member at Transplant House since October of 2014.
 He is a two-time organ transplant recipient, and brings that important perspective and life experience to our staff and the families we serve.
 Dave is also a pilot, and has been known to literally lift families up and out of the hospital routine for brief, scenic views of Cleveland.
 Dave is also an active volunteer at the Cleveland Clinic Transplant Center.
 There and here, he mentors liver transplant patients and family members.